 The important thing is to experiment and analyze.
 And then one day, you'll just see that most of your posts keep getting new traffic, backlinks, and higher rankings.

-As promised, here's the PDF checklist for you to start creating well-optimized and engaging posts.
-Hope you'll enjoy using this checklist!
 And how do you usually nail the optimization process for your blog?
 I'll be happy to see your questions and tips in the comments below!